sanity-io/sanity-php/README.md

 ### Specifying API version

-Sanity uses ISO dates (YYYY-MM-DD) for versioning.
-The rationale and explanation for this can be found [in the documentation](http://sanity.io/help/api-versioning)
+Sanity uses ISO dates (YYYY-MM-DD) in UTC timezone for versioning.
+The explanation for this can be found [in the documentation](http://sanity.io/help/api-versioning)

 In general, unless you know what API version you want to use, you'll want to set it to todays UTC date.
-This is to prevent any timezone confusion and to lock the API to prevent breaking changes.
+By doing this, you'll get all the latest bugfixes and features, while  preventing any timezone confusion and locking the API to prevent breaking changes.

 **Note**: Do not be tempted to use a dynamic value for the `apiVersion`.
 The whole reason for setting a static value is to prevent unexpected, breaking changes.